eashanhatti/peridot/writing/mockup.md

         end
 end
 ```
-An aside: The *levity* in levity polymorphism comes from what it was originally meant to be used for: abstracting over lifted and unlifted types in Haskell.
-It has since then been generalized to abstract over representations in general, so the name is slightly misleading now.

 We also need functions on `Rep`s, tagged unions pad the data field to be able to fit a value of a `A` *or* `B`.
 We can do that with `largest`, which takes two `Rep`s and returns the larger one.
 Here, `String`s take up more space than `Int`s, so `largest(int_rep, string_rep)` will return `string_rep`.
 A type does not have to exactly fit its representation, its representation is allowed to be larger than what is actually needed to store the value, which is why this works.
 ```ml